-6. Review your risks and focus your organizational change management activities
+6. Review your risks and focus your organisational Change Management activities

-The specific actions you undertake to reduce people-risks will differ for each and every organizational change.
-Learning from others, and understanding what works across different change types and organizations is powerful knowledge to have.
+The specific actions you undertake to reduce people-risks will differ for each and every organisational change.
+Learning from others, and understanding what works across different change types and organisations is powerful knowledge to have.
 This knowledge allows you to shape the right approach to reduce your people risks.